Vinay-15/Customer-Service-Messaging-App/README.md

   > The below image is the UI of the application.

   - The Search bar can be used to search over any message in the entire database.
-  - The Refresh button displays new unresolved customer queries on the app.
   - Chat History button can be used to look at our response history.

   ![image](https://user-images.githubusercontent.com/84071335/200565567-a72955d9-2b52-4688-b6eb-10cad2f86367.png)